 The Secondary School utilizes a 1:1 laptop program.
-We are proud of the fact that we have computers in all of our classrooms, and access to the Internet throughout the entire school.
-The school has made a large investment, and continues to make a significant investment to maintain the computer services we provide to our students and staff.
+We have computers in all of our classrooms, and access to the Internet throughout the entire school.
 As users, we are all responsible for the care and maintenance of our computer hardware and software.
 The use of the school's computers and Internet is a privilege and not a right.
 For this reason, we expect all users to adhere to certain norms that will help preserve our computers in good condition and ensure wise use of our internet resources so they will be available for the use of the whole student body.